Interactive Segmentation of Radiance Fields: Results

 \subsection{Comparison}

-{ As discussed earlier, our approach supports region selection either by a patch or a hand-drawn brush stroke as shown in Fig.\ref{fig:teaser}.
-We follow the methods described in the Sections (\ref{sub_sec:feature_matching}, \ref{sub_sec:region_growing_blf}) to obtain the desired volumetric content.
-The Fig.\ref{fig:results} shows our segmentation results.
+{ As discussed earlier, our approach supports region selection either by a patch or a hand-drawn brush stroke as shown in \cref{fig:teaser}.
+To obtain the desired volumetric content, we follow the methods described in the Sections (\cref{sub_sec:feature_matching,sub_sec:region_growing_blf}). \cref{fig:results} shows our segmentation results on a few challenging scenes.

 The usage of clustering followed by NNFM clearly outperforms the prior approach of average matching \cite{DFF, N3F}.
-The direct incorporation of nearest neighbor feature matching (NNFM) in these approaches leads to significant rendering delays, while the choice of neural space limits them from using elegant techniques like Bilateral filtering.
+The direct incorporation of nearest neighbor feature matching (NNFM) in these approaches leads to significant rendering delays, while the choice of neural space limits them from using elegant techniques like bilateral search.

-In Fig.\ref{fig:results} it can be observed that in the case of the \colorfountain, the simple average feature matching technique faithfully recovers the region of interest albeit some additional noise.
-But as the complexity of the scene and region of interest grows, the prior art fails to garner pleasing results.
+In \cref{fig:results} it can be observed that in the case of the \colorfountain, the simple average feature matching technique faithfully recovers the region of interest albeit with some additional noise.
+However, as the scene's complexity and region of interest grows, the prior art fails to garner pleasing results.
 This can be observed clearly in the case of the three LLFF\cite{mildenhall2019llff} scenes (\chesstable, \shoerack, \stove).
-The \chesstable scene suffers due to the erroneous feature matches when only simple averaging is employed.
+When only simple averaging is employed, the \chesstable scene suffers due to the erroneous feature matches.
 The clustered matching mitigates the errors and confines the segmented volume to the \textsc{Table}.
 A similar effect can be observed in the case of \stove where the object of interest is sparingly covered in the input images but is faithfully recovered with distinct boundaries, unlike N3F.
-The last scene \shoerack is a classical example where even with the best feature matching scheme, recovering white-sole might be challenging.
-This is where the Bilateral filtering helps in exploiting multi-domain content exploration by conditioning on the spatio-semantic domain.
-A detailed depiction of these results are discussed in the supplementary. }
+The last scene \shoerack is a {\em classic} example where recovering white-sole might be challenging even with the best feature matching scheme.
+This is where the bilateral search helps in exploiting multi-domain content by conditioning on the spatio-semantics.